sarves/thamizhilip/index.md

 - Morphological analysis
 - Dependency parsing

-All these have been developing on top of various tools and resources, including Stanza and foma.
-I have used both rule-based and machine learning based approaches to create the models that are used in this tool.
+All these have been developed on top of various tools and resources, including Stanza and foma.
+I have used both rule-based and deep learning approaches to create models that are used in thamizhilip.

 ## How to use this library
-1. Install **thamizhilip** using pip: ```pip/pip3 install thamizhilip``` This will install all required dependencies as well, including stanza that is used to do the POS tagging.
+1. Install **thamizhilip** using pip: ```pip/pip3 install thamizhilip``` This will install all required dependencies, including stanza, which used to do the POS tagging and dependency parsing.
 After installing thamizhilip, you can start using it. **You need python 3.6 or higher** to install thamizhilip.
 2. Import thamizhilip to your python environment / python IDLE : ```from thamizhilip import tamil```
 3. Download required models: ```tamil.downloadModels()``` This will download and store all the models and resources required for processing in your HOME directory.

 You are done!
-You can use this to do POS, Morphological, and Dependency Parsing.
+You can use this to do POS and Morphological tagging, and Dependency Parsing.

 ## POS tagging
 There are several POS tagsets available for Tamil.
-Thamizhilip can tag using either [University POS (UPOS)](https://universaldependencies.org/u/pos/) tagset or Amrita POS tagset.
+Thamizhilip uses both [University POS (UPOS)](https://universaldependencies.org/u/pos/) tagset and Amrita POS tagset.
+Therefore, you can get the tagging done using either tagset.

 The following example shows a **complete** example for POS tagging.

 ```markdown